LuiseQuoss/ebvcube/README.md

 #### c.
 Add missing attributes to datacube

-Now there are still a information missing about the data you just added: the standard_name and description of each entity.
-The following function makes it possible to add the information.
 Ups!
 So you did a mistake and want to change the attribute?!
 No problem.
-Just use the same function to change it again.
+Just use the upcoming function to change it.

 ``` r
 ebv_attribute(newNc, attribute_name='units', value='percentage', levelpath=dc.new[1,1])